SharanyaSingh-ss/Spotify-Clone/README.md

 # Spotify-Clone
 Spotify desktop app home page clone made using HTML and CSS.
-Made as a part of ApnaCollege Delta Course Mini Project.
-Referred videos of Delta Course.
+Made as a part of ApnaCollege Delta Course Mini Project. \n Referred videos of Delta Course.